zerolinux5/mlrose-ky/docs/docs/tutorial1.md

 ![[images/chess3.png]]
 ### Summary

-In this tutorial we defined what is meant by an optimization problem and went through a simple example of how mlrose can be used to solve them.
+In this tutorial we defined what is meant by an optimization problem and went through a simple example of how mlrose-ky can be used to solve them.
 This is all you need to solve the majority of optimization problems.
 However, there is one type of problem we have only briefly touched upon so far: the travelling salesperson optimization problem.
-In the next tutorial we will go through an example of how mlrose can be used to solve this problem type.
+In the next tutorial we will go through an example of how mlrose-ky can be used to solve this problem type.

 ### References